MustafaAFarag/Celeritas/README.md

 ● CRUD Operations: The System should have a feature on the admin site to create/add new products or update the existing product.
 Also if the product is out of stock or old the admin can delete the product.

-● The image uploading feature: The system should have an image upload feature in the admin site in which the admin can upload up to 5 images for a new product or add up to 5 images of an existing product.

-● Product Categorization: The system should provide an additional and immensely useful feature that helps the sellers to categorize their products into subcategories by selecting an existing category option or by creating a new category option in product options.

 ● Coupons: The system should have a coupon feature on the admin site which allows the admin to offer coupons to users for marketing.